Lateralus4210/JavaGameFromScratch/src/main/resources/walkthroughs/Lesson03-ScannerAndParameters.md

 Even though this file is intimately familiar with the idea of a "Scanner," there isn't an actual *Scanner* at all, yet.

 This is called an *instance* of a class.
+We need to make an actual Scanner that is an instance of the Scanner class.

-In other words, once we instantiate a class, a real "object" now exists to Java -
+In other words, once we instantiate a class, a real Scanner "object" now exists to Java -

 To build on the IKEA furniture example, the "instructions" aren't enough (or important at all, really) unless someone uses it to make something.